Tips for Proper Sun Protection And Avoidance of Melanoma

 - Having increased childhood sun-exposure history

 Avoiding the sun is the best way, but I live in the real world and know that playing outside is important to everyone, especially children.
 The first defense is clothing.
 Fabrics that are tightly woven provide the best protection; if you hold the fabric up to the sun and cannot see much sunlight shining through then it is protective.
 Also, certain fabrics with UFP (ultraviolet protection factor) can increase protection from UVA and UVB.

 Sunscreen should be liberally applied 15-30 minutes before exposure to the sun to allow for absorption.
-The average adult typically requires 1 oz of sunscreen to adequately cover all sun exposed areas.
+The average adult typically requires 1 oz. of sunscreen to adequately cover all sun-exposed areas.
 It should then be reapplied every 2 hours and after swimming, sweating or drying off with a towel.

 Sunscreen should be used on infants 6 months and older just like it is used for older children.
 For babies younger than 6 months, sunscreen can be used on small areas of the body like the face and arms.
-The best way to protect young infants is to keep them in the shade and have them wear cool protective clothing.
+The best way to protect young infants is to keep them in the shade and have them wear cool, protective clothing.

-Hopefully with these tips you and your family are able to enjoy a wonderful summer outside in the hot sun all while protecting everyone’s beautiful skin.
+Hopefully with these tips, you and your family are able to enjoy a wonderful summer outside in the hot sun all while protecting everyone’s beautiful skin.